 Let’s start with the meta description that is the small text that appears in the snippet that shows the search results just below the link and the title of the entry.

-Normally many content publishers leave this field empty and it is the search engines themselves that interpret the content based on the keywords highlighted in that content.
-If we are in charge of writing the meta description, we will be better targeting the search engines and will help them index the content by virtue of our objectives and preferences and we will not let the robots do a job that they cannot always find what we want to offer. to our target audience.
+Usually, many content publishers leave this field empty, and it is the search engines themselves that interpret the content based on the keywords highlighted in that content.
+If we are in charge of writing the meta description, we will be better targeting the search engines and will help them index the content by our objectives and preferences, and we will not let the robots do a job that they cannot always find what we want to offer to our target audience.

-Another element that you must take into account is the key factor in the ranking is that of the title.
-To prepare a good title you must take into account the following aspects:
+Another element that you must take into account is the critical factor in the ranking is that of the title.
+To prepare a good title, you must take into account the following aspects:

 - Length.
 Make sure that the title is not too long to appear cut in search engine page rankings.